Intersecting families of graphs of functions over a finite field: Abstract

 \section{Abstract}

 Let $U$ be a set of polynomials of degree at most $k$ over $\F_q$, the finite field of $q$ elements.
 Assume that $U$ is an intersecting family, that is, the graphs of any two of the polynomials in $U$ share a common point.
 Adriaensen proved that the size of $U$ is at most $q^k$ with equality if and only if $U$ is the set of all polynomials of degree at most $k$ passing through a common point.
-In this manuscript, we prove a stability version of this result, that is, the same conclusion holds if $|U|>q^k-q^{k-1}$.
+In this manuscript, using a different, polynomial approach, we prove a stability version of this result, that is, the same conclusion holds if $|U|>q^k-q^{k-1}$.
 We prove a stronger result when $k=2$.

-For our purposes, we also prove the following result.
+For our purposes, we also prove the following results.
 If the set of directions determined by the graph of $f$ is contained in an additive subgroup of $\mathbb{F}_q$, then the graph of $f$ is a line.

-While finalizing our manuscript, an even stronger stability version of the above mentioned result for $k=2$ was published by Adriaensen in arxiv.
-Our proof is different, it is a direct proof using polynomials and hence might be of independent interest.
+If the set of directions determined by at least $q-\sqrt{q}/2$ affine points is contained in the set of squares/non-squares plus the common point of either the vertical or the horizontal lines, then up to an affinity the point set is contained in the graph of some polynomial of the form $\alpha x^{p^k}$.